jnozzi/cocoadev.com/markdown/NSTableViewSetDoubleAction.md

 -Gumpan

 @interface is what you use to declare new classes.
-What you want is something like [myTable setDoubleAction:@selector(play:)] -- General/RobRix
+What you want is something like [myTable setDoubleAction:@selector(play:)] -- RobRix

 ----